marlbenchmark/on-policy/README.md

 Chao Yu*, Akash Velu*, Eugene Vinitsky, Jiaxuan Gao, Yu Wang, Alexandre Bayen, and Yi Wu.

 This repository implements MAPPO, a multi-agent variant of PPO.
 The implementation in this repositorory is used in the paper "The Surprising Effectiveness of PPO in Cooperative Multi-Agent Games" (https://arxiv.org/abs/2103.01955).
 This repository is heavily based on https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail.
+We also make the off-policy repo public, please feel free to try that. [off-policy link](https://github.com/marlbenchmark/off-policy)

 <font color="red"> All hyperparameters and training curves are reported in appendix, we would strongly suggest to double check the important factors before runing the code, such as the rollout threads, episode length, ppo epoch, mini-batches, clip term and so on. <font color='red'>Besides, we have updated the newest results on google football testbed and suggestions about the episode length and parameter-sharing in appendix, welcome to check that. </font>